OUR TEA ROOMS

 Planted to commemorate the late Mary Dawes’ 80th birthday and 300 years of the family’s ownership of Mount Ephraim.
 Sited on an artificially raised mound, it creates a wonderful viewpoint.

-From April 2019 we will be open on Wednesdays, Thursdays, Fridays, Saturdays and Sundays & Bank Holidays.
+From 1st April 2020 until the end of September 2020 we will be open on Wednesdays, Thursdays, Fridays, Saturdays and Sundays & Bank Holidays.
 Gates open 11am.
 Last admission 4pm, gardens close 5pm.

 Children (4-16yrs)* £2.50